Updated: March 2, 2021

 I often ask people what their dreams in life are.
 The most common answers I get are to travel the world, to have their own business, to give their children a bright future, and to retire rich.

-When you’re traveling to a city you’ve never been before, common sense dictates that you plan your trip.
-So you do research, ask tips from friends who’ve been there, and create an itinerary.
+When you’re traveling to a city you’ve never been to before, common sense dictates that you plan your trip.
+So you do research, ask for tips from friends who’ve been there, and create an itinerary.

 It’s the same for your financial journey.
 You do research and increase your financial IQ, you can consult with a financial planner or adviser for tips, and have a financial plan to guide you.

 That’s the smarter way to do it, rather than going blind and learning from trial and error, which can become costly mistakes.